Haida ermine: Subspecies

 Three subspecies are thought to exist.

 Conservation

 The habitat for the Haida ermine has been intensively reduced over the past few centuries due to old-growth timber harvest in the Tongass National Forest, an important protected area for the species, as well as industrial-scale mining on the islands, which disproportionately affects insular endemics such as M. haidarum.
 Expanding human populations and increasing tourism may increase the risk of pathogen spillover to M. haidarum, including pathogens common to pets such as canine distemper and parvoviruses, which have negatively impacted other wild mustelids.
 Due to the rudimentary understanding of the true level of endemism in these northern archipelagos, these threats must be better quantified to protect species from them.
 The Pacific martens (M. caurina) inhabiting Haida Gwaii also represent a distinct lineage from other populations, indicating that the habitat of the islands may have allowed other distinct species or subspecies to evolve.

+Behavior

+The Haida ermine traverse their environment with quick momentum from their small legs.
+They root around in search of holes and crevices often scouting their surroundings on their hind legs.
+They hunt in short periods often in ten to fourteen minute increments up to four hours, interchanging between break periods every three to five hours of the day.
+They typically hunt prey that are several times their own weight by precise lunges at the neck.
+Except for rabbits which have too much fur around their neck for the bite to penetrate but instead are gripped at the nape and scratched with their hind legs.
+Haida ermine are known to lick the blood created by them off their prey first.
+They kill when given the chance and store what isn't required at the time in their nests.